SorenEricMent/psychosis/README.md

 Psychosis has i18n support with EO, FR and EN Psychosis's language is by default Esperanto.
 Psychosis also support English/French and will switch to it if the current language is a variation of it.
 You can select the language at the top-right corner of toolbar, but it will require a reboot.

+### Appearance
+Psychosis respect and use system's theme.
+However, Psychosis is designed and works best under dark themes, specifically GTK theme "Mojave-dark".
+Using light theme might cause some components to be hard to see.
 ### Top bar
 ##### Help
 For the "Help" button in the top bar, clicking it will bring you a dialog containing about info and debug info.
-Inputting yuuta will trigger an easter egg uwu :heart:
+Inputting yuuta will trigger an easter egg uwu :heart:  :heart:  :heart:
 ##### Files
 Contained some common file operations, like import/export project and workspace
 ##### Quit